ml31415/numpy-groupies/README.md

 ### Full description of inputs
 The first three inputs have already been explained/demonstrated above, but we list them here again for completeness.
 * `group_idx` - this is an array of non-negative integers, to be used as the "labels" with which to group the values in `a`.
-If `group_idx` is one-dimensional, it should be of the same length as `a`.
-For multidimensional output `group_idx` will need to be two-dimensional - see the dedicated section below.
+Although we have so far assumed that `group_idx` is one-dimesnaional, and the same length as `a`, it can in fact be two-dimensional (or some form of nested sequences that can be converted to 2D).
+When `group_idx` is 2D, the size of the 0th dimension corresponds to the number of dimesnions in the output, i.e. `group_idx[i,j]` gives the index into the ith dimension in the output for `a[j]`.
+Note that `a` should still be 1D (or scalar), with length matching `group_idx.shape[1]`.
 * `a` - this is the array of values to be aggregated.
 See the above for a simple demonstration of what this means.  `a` will normally be a one-dimensional array, however it can also be a scalar in some cases.
 * `func='sum'` - the function to use for aggregation.
 See the section above for details.
 Note that the simplest way to specify the function is using a string (e.g. `func='mac'`) however a number of aliases are also defined (e.g. you can use the `func=np.max`, or even `func=max`, where `max` is the builtin function).
 To check the available aliases see `utils.py`.
 * `size=None` - the shape of the output array.
 If `None`, the maximum value in `group_idx` will set the size of the output.
 Note that for multidimensional output you need to list the size of each dimension here, or give `None`.
 * `fill_value=0` - in the example above, group 2 does not have any data, so requires some kind of filling value - in this case the default of `0` is used.
 If you had set `fill_value=nan` or something else, that value would appear instead of `0` for the 2 element in the output.
 Note that there are some subtle interactions between what is permitted for `fill_value` and the input/output `dtype` - exceptions should be raised in most cases to alert the programmer if issue arrise.
 * `order='C'` - this is relevant only for multimensional output.
-See that section below for details.
+It controls the layout of the output array in memory, can be `'F'` for fortran-style.
 * `dtype=None` - the `dtype` of the output.
 By default something sensible is chosen based on the input, aggregation function, and `fill_value`.
+* `ddof=0` - passed through into calculations of variance and standard deviation (see above).

 ### Installing `aggregate`
 You can download the whole repository and import the `aggregate` function from the package using `from aggregate import aggregate`.